 Freedom of Expression: Guidance for Event Organizers

-The University administration will monitor the ongoing operation of the guidance, with the support of the Associate Vice-President (Equity and Inclusion), and further adjustments will be made as appropriate.
-Comments or feedback are welcome and can be provided at any time: email@example.com
+As noted previously, the University administration will monitor the ongoing effectiveness of the guidance, with the support of the Associate Vice-President (Equity and Inclusion), and further adjustments will be made as appropriate.
+Comments or feedback are welcome and can be provided at any time: email@example.com.
+The University is also reviewing the guidance document in light of the recent provincial government announcement emphasizing the importance of free speech.